StevenBlack/vocab/million-dollar-words.md

 ### idiograph
 This is not the writing of a stupid person, but rather the word for any private trademark or signature.
 A common idiograph among teenage girls is to dot the i's in their names with a heart.
-Pronounced IH-DEE-OH-GRAFF.
-(See also paraph.)

 ### idiopathy